Available with Location Referencing license.

-Note:You can configure Event Editor (EE) to support snapping to more than one layer.
-If your instance supports snapping to more than one layer, check the box next to each layer you want to snap to.
-Enabling snapping on multiple layers could impact the performance of your Event Editor (EE) instance.
+Note:You can configure Event Editor to support snapping to more than one layer.
+If your instance supports snapping to more than one layer, check the box next to each layer to which you want to snap.
+Enabling snapping on multiple layers can impact the performance of your Event Editor instance.

 - Check one or more snap types from vertex, edge, and end snap types.

 - Vertex snapping—The input will be snapped to feature vertices.

 - Edge snapping—The input will be snapped to feature edges.